andreimontchik/cli/README.md

-# scripts
+# cli
-A collection of useful TypeScript scripts
+A collection of useful command line scripts

 ## Run
 ### Dev